Star Trek: The Next Generation: Reception

 In 2012, Entertainment Weekly listed the show at No. 7 in the "25 Best Cult TV Shows from the Past 25 Years", saying, "The original Star Trek was cult TV before cult TV was even a thing, but its younger, sleeker offspring brought, yes, a new generation into the Trekker fold, and reignited the promise of sci-fi on television."
 Although TNG did develop a cult following, it was noted for its prime-time general audience viewership also.

 The flute from "The Inner Light" was valued at a maximum of US$1,000 when it went to auction in late 2006, but was sold for over $40,000; in this case the auctioneers admitted they had underestimated the appeal of the prop.
 In the days leading up to the auction, Denise Okuda, former Star Trek scenic artist and video supervisor, as well as co-writer of the auction catalog, said: "That's the item people say they really have to have, because it's so iconic to a much-beloved episode."

-DS9s "The Emissary", which came out half-way through season 6 of TNG achieved a Nielsen rating of 18.8.
+DS9s "Emissary", which came out half-way through season 6 of TNG achieved a Nielsen rating of 18.8.
 Star Treks ratings went into a steady decline starting with Season 6 of TNG, and the second to last episode of DS9 achieved a Nielsen rating of 3.9.

 In 2017, Vulture ranked Star Trek: The Next Generation the second best live-action Star Trek television show.

 In 2019, Popular Mechanics ranked Star Trek: The Next Generation the third best science fiction television show ever.

 In 2021, Empire magazine ranked it the 17th greatest television show ever.
 They point out it was hard to follow in the reputation of the original series, but the series found its footing and paved the way for more spin-offs.